 This is, of course, one of the predominant factors when lenders consider your loan approval.
 A poor credit score will count against you.
-If it’s bad and you know it is, improve it before even searching for a loan website.
+If it’s bad and you know it is, improves it before even searching for a loan website.

 Creditworthiness is an essential checkbox to receiving a favoured rate, i.e. a low-interest rate when it comes time to loan application approval.
-If you are a reliable payer, you are trustworthy, if you’re trustworthy, you will receive a decent interest rate – its’ that simple!
+If you are a reliable payer, you are trustworthy, if you’re trustworthy, you will receive a decent interest rate – it’s that simple!

-So, if your score is an unknown to you, it’s a good idea to determine what it is by using a handy site that offers the tools to do the job.
+So, if your score is unknown to you, it’s a good idea to determine what it is by using a handy site that offers the tools to do the job.
 The best part is it costs you nothing, so you have nothing to lose and you’ll be better off for having looked it up.

 Tried it?
 Do you have a low score?
 Now’s the time to improve it.
 Even though it’s going to take a little time, it will work out better in the long run.
-You’re looking at saving thousands of rands if you just a wait a bit and improve your score as opposed to taking up the offer of a loan for people with bad credit.
+You’re looking at saving thousands of rands if you just wait a bit and improve your score as opposed to taking up the offer of a loan for people with bad credit.
 Those rates are far too high to afford in the long term.

 3 ways to go about improving your score are firstly paying your bills every month and on time.
 Secondly, you should try to consolidate any outstanding debt, and lastly, pay off your credit card debt.

 Shopping?
 Yes, where lenders are concerned, New Zealanders truly have their pick of the litter.
 Remember though, being eligible for a loan doesn’t take up the first option that comes your way.
 You have to remember that if it’s a long-term payment, there is a lot of money to lose and a lot to be saved just by choosing the best lender in NZ.